coalsi/icloud3_dev/docs/chapters/1-setting-up-icloud-account.md

 ![setup_fmf_icloud3](../images/setup_fmf_icloud3.jpg)

-The above diagram shows how the Find-my-Friends Contact List links the
+*This diagram shows how the Find-my-Friends Contact List information is stored on your iCloud Account. iCloud3 accesses this information to locate your devices.
+If any of the information is missing or not set up correctly, iCloud3 can not locate your device.*<br>

 #### Family Sharing (FamShr) {docsify-ignore}